 - Most of these changes aren't effective until 2024 or later.
 Even those effective now may not be immediately available because it may take time for service providers to update their systems and processes to support these new features.

 - Additionally, while the law allows employer plans to offer these options, they are generally not required to do so.
-As a result, access to the plan options generally depend on elections made by your employer.
+As a result, access to the plan options generally depends on elections made by your employer.

 - If these options become available to you, though, they may offer you the ability to save more for retirement or to save in different ways than you could before.
-Be sure to monitor your plan for potential changes, especially towards the end of the year.
+Be sure to monitor your plan for potential changes, especially toward the end of the year.
 And, if you're uncertain whether they apply to your situation, your financial advisor can help.

 - Also, if you receive an employer contribution on a Roth basis, keep in mind that you may owe taxes on those contributions.
 As a result, you may want to consider increasing your tax withholding or setting aside additional cash to avoid surprises at tax time.

 Note: Potential issue for SEP and SIMPLE participants.
-The new bill appears to have created a potential issue for SEP and SIMPLE participants who also make Roth IRA contributions.
-Specifically, the amount a SEP or SIMPLE participant can contribute to a Roth IRA in a given tax year is reduced by the amount of SEP and SIMPLE contributions made in that tax year, regardless of whether the contributions were made on a pretax or Roth basis or whether the contribution was made by the employer or employee.
+The new law appears to have created a potential issue for SEP and SIMPLE participants who also make Roth IRA contributions.
+Specifically, the amount an SEP or SIMPLE participant can contribute to a Roth IRA in a given tax year is reduced by the amount of SEP and SIMPLE contributions made in that tax year, regardless of whether the contributions were made on a pretax or Roth basis or whether the contribution was made by the employer or employee.
 While we believe this change was likely unintended, it is effective for the 2023 tax year unless further regulatory guidance is received.
 As a result, we recommend SEP and SIMPLE participants consult their tax professional before making a 2023 Roth IRA contribution.